 Smule groups and community

 Smule groups are a huge part of our community.
 And that’s why we’ve decided to make groups an official part of our app.
 With our latest app update, groups will be able to create a dedicated homepage on Smule―a place to connect with each other, organize meetups, promote their fave performances, and recruit new members.

 This new groups feature is still in the early stages of development.
 Our public beta kicks off this week on both iOS and our website.
 Android users, we’re working tirelessly to bring groups to your device as soon as possible!

-In the meantime, we’ve love your feedback.
+In the meantime, we’ve loved your feedback.
 Tell us how you like the new feature, any issues you stumble across, and what else you’d like us to add.
 For all feedback, just use this form.

 We can’t wait to hear what you think!